thucpn/thucpn/README.md

 - 🏫 Currently studying at [FPT University](http://www.fpt.edu.vn/).
 - ✍️ Occasionally writing a blog about what I learned on [knsblog.com](http://knsblog.com/)
 - 🤔 Looking for a job in MERN stack (reactjs, nodejs, expressjs and mongodb).
-- 🌱 I’m currently learning more about javascript and it's frameworks.
+- 🌱 Being eager to learn more about javascript and it's frameworks.
 - 💬 Ask me about javascript or any tech related stuff.
 - 📫 How to reach me: [Facebook - /thucpn](https://www.facebook.com/thucpn)
 - 😄 Pronouns: He/His